gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 # How to register your operator pledge staking key for Catalyst Voting

-I put this together, should work for you it did for me... :-)
+I put this together, should work for you it did for me.
+But of course, use the instructiona at your own risk ... :-)

 Best regards, Martin (ATADA/ATAD2 Stakepool Austria)